Samuel of Bulgaria: Rus' invasion and the deposition of Boris II

 The Byzantines seize the capital Preslav.

 During the reign of Emperor Peter I, Bulgaria prospered in a long-lasting peace with Byzantium.
-This was secured by the marriage of Peter with the Byzantine princess Maria Lakapina, granddaughter of Byzantine Emperor Romanos I Lekapenos.
+This was secured by the marriage of Peter with the Byzantine princess Maria Lekapene, granddaughter of Byzantine Emperor Romanos I Lekapenos.
 However, after Maria's death in 963, the truce had been shaken and it was at this time or later that Peter I sent his sons Boris and Roman to Constantinople as honorary hostages, to honor the new terms of the peace treaty.
 During these years the Byzantines and Bulgarians had entangled themselves in a war with Kievan Rus' Prince Sviatoslav, who invaded Bulgaria several times.
 After a defeat from Sviatoslav, Peter I suffered a stroke and abdicated his throne in 969 (he died the next year).
 Boris was allowed back to Bulgaria to take his father's throne, restore order and oppose Sviatoslav, but had little success.
 This was allegedly used by Nicholas and his sons, who were contemplating a revolt in 969.

 The Rus' invaded Byzantine Thrace in 970, but suffered a defeat in the Battle of Arcadiopolis.
 The new Byzantine Emperor John Tzimiskes used this to his advantage.
 He quickly invaded Bulgaria the following year, defeated the Rus, and conquered the Bulgarian capital Preslav.
 Boris II of Bulgaria was ritually divested of his imperial insignia in a public ceremony in Constantinople and he and his brother Roman of Bulgaria remained in captivity.
 Although the ceremony in 971 had been intended as a symbolic termination of the Bulgarian Empire, the Byzantines were unable to assert their control over the western provinces of Bulgaria.
 Count Nicholas, Samuel's father, who had close ties to the royal court in Preslav, died in 970.
 In the same year "the sons of the count" (the Cometopuli) David, Moses, Aaron and Samuel rebelled.
 The series of events are not clear due to contradicting sources, but it is sure that after 971 Samuel and his brothers were the de facto rulers of the western Bulgarian lands.

 In 973, the Cometopuli (described by Thietmar of Merseburg simply as the Bulgarians) sent envoys to the Holy Roman Emperor Otto I in Quedlinburg in an attempt to secure the protection of their lands.
 The brothers ruled together in a tetrarchy.
 David ruled the southernmost regions and led the defense of one of the most dangerous border areas, around Thessaloniki and Thessaly.
 The centres of his possessions were Prespa and Kastoria.
 Moses ruled from Strumitsa, which would be an outpost for attacks on the Aegean coast and Serres.
 Aaron ruled from Sredets, and was to defend the main road from Adrianople to Belgrade, and to attack Thrace.
 Samuel ruled northwestern Bulgaria from the strong fortress of Vidin.
 He was also to organize the liberation of the conquered areas to the east, including the old capital Preslav.
 Some records suggest that David played a major role in this tumultuous period of Bulgarian history.